St Winifred's School Choir: "There's No One Quite Like Grandma"

-1990s–2000s
+1980s–2000s

+Over the next ten years, they would release nine albums including in 1982, Christmas for Everyone; and in 1986 Children's Party Time, which included 32 arrangements of songs including ABBA's "Waterloo" and "Dancing Queen" and Boney M.'s "Hooray!
+Hooray!
+It's a Holi-Holiday" and "Brown Girl in the Ring".
+In 1987, they provided backing vocals for the Housemartins song "Bow Down" from "The People Who Grinned Themselves to Death" album.

 In 1990, St Winifred's School Choir teamed up with Ziba Banafsheh and recorded "A Better World" in aid of Mother Teresa of Calcutta's charity, for BMG's Ariola label.
-In 1993, they recorded the single "One Voice" with Bill Tarmey (better known as Jack Duckworth from Coronation Street), but ended up being uncredited on the release.
-This Barry Manilow cover would be produced by Mike Stock and Pete Waterman from 1980s hitmaking production team S/A/W and would reach number 16 on the UK Singles Chart for Tarmey (and BMG's Arista label).
+In 1993, they recorded a cover of Barry Manilow's "One Voice" with Bill Tarmey (who played Jack Duckworth in Coronation Street), but ended up being uncredited on the release.
+This cover would be produced by Mike Stock and Pete Waterman from 1980s hitmaking production team Stock Aitken Waterman and would reach number 16 on the UK Singles Chart for Tarmey (and BMG's Arista label).

 In November 2009, 14 of the original choir members reunited to record a new version of "There's No One Quite Like Grandma" in association with Innocent Drinks to raise money for the Age Concern charity.

 Notable members

-One of the children who appeared on television in the 1980 recording was Sally Lindsay, who has gone on to become an actress, appearing in the ITV soap opera Coronation Street and the BBC sitcom The Royle Family.
+One of the children who appeared on television in the 1980 recording of "There's No One Quite Like Grandma" was Sally Lindsay, who has gone on to become an actress, appearing in the ITV soap opera Coronation Street and the BBC sitcom The Royle Family.
 Another, Jennifer Hennessy, is also a television actress and has appeared in the BBC drama Doctor Who and the BBC comedy The Office.

+Discography

+Studio albums

+The choir released several albums, mostly through the Music For Pleasure (MFP) label: